-- (a) The hourly and daily rates set out in Table A are the maximum hourly and daily rates, inclusive of GST, which the Committee determines shall be used to calculate the dollar amounts set out in Table B. Except for certain items, each item in this Determination specifies a dollar amount with reference to the fee earner. - (b) The rates referred to in paragraph (a) were ascertained in the manner set out in clause 4 of the Legal Profession (Magistrates Court) (Civil) Report 2022. - (c) The daily rates set out in Table A are intended to cover all work done on a hearing or trial day whether in or out of court including preparation of written submissions and are not intended to be supplemented in any way by additional hourly charges given that the maximum number of hours allowed for the daily rate is 10 hours per day. - (d) The items in Table B are not intended to be calculated on the basis of a minimum 6 minute unit.
+- (b) The rates referred to in paragraph (a) were ascertained in the manner set out in clause 4 of the Legal Profession (Magistrates Court) (Civil) Report 2022. - (c) The daily rates set out in Table A are intended to cover all work done on a hearing or trial day whether in or out of court including preparation of written submissions and are not intended to be supplemented in any way by additional hourly charges given that the maximum number of hours allowed for the daily rate is 10 hours per day. - (d) The items in Table B are not intended to be calculated on the basis of a minimum 6 minute unit.
 Table A

+Table A

 Fee Earner Maximum allowable hourly and daily rates

-Senior Practitioner (permitted to practise on his or her own account for 5 years or more) (SP)
+Senior Practitioner (permitted to practise on his or her own account for 5 years or more) $(SP)^1$

+hourly rate \$484

+Junior Practitioner (permitted to practise on his or her own account for less than 5 years) (JP) 1

+hourly rate \$385

+Restricted Practitioner (RP) ^{1, 2}

+hourly rate \$275

+Clerk/Paralegal (C/PL) 3

+hourly rate \$187

+Counsel fees charged as a disbursement to practitioners or charged by in-house Counsel:

+Counsel (C) 4

 hourly rate \$429

-Junior Practitioner (permitted to practise on his or her own account for less than 5 years) $(JP)^1$

-hourly rate \$341

-Restricted Practitioner (RP)

-hourly rate \$242

-Clerk/Paralegal (C/PL)

-hourly rate \$165
+daily rate \$4,290

-Counsel fees charged as a disbursement to practitioners or charged by in-house Counsel:

-Counsel (C)
+Senior Counsel (SC) 5

-hourly rate \$385
+hourly rate \$616

-daily rate \$3,850

-Senior Counsel (SC) hourly rate daily rate
+daily rate \$6,160

 Notes-

 - 1 The reference to Restricted Practitioner, Junior Practitioner or Senior Practitioner in this Determination includes all legal practitioners even if the services were rendered in another State or Territory.
-Where a local practitioner has held an interstate practising certificate, the length of unrestricted legal practice in that other jurisdiction is to be counted in assessing that practitioner's years of practice for the purposes of this Determination. - The reference to Restricted Practitioner in this Determination includes practitioners undertaking restricted legal practice for the purposes of obtaining the required experience set out in section 50 of the Act and does not include a reference to an Australian legal practitioner who has a condition placed on their practising certificate by the Legal Practice Board, State Administrative Tribunal or otherwise, requiring them to practise under supervision for disciplinary, medical or other reasons. - 3 The reference to Clerk/Paralegal in this Determination includes a law graduate prior to their admission to practise as an Australian lawyer. - The reference to Counsel in this Determination means a practitioner acting as a barrister other than a Senior Counsel, including, for the purposes of items 10, 11, 17, 22, 25 and 26, a practitioner appearing in court who does not practise in accordance with Supreme Court Practice Direction 10.5. - The reference to Senior Counsel in this Determination means a person within the meaning of item 11 or item 12 of Regulation 5(2) of the Legal Profession Regulations 2009 (WA).
+Where a local practitioner has held an interstate practising certificate, the length of unrestricted legal practice in that other jurisdiction is to be counted in assessing that practitioner's years of practice for the purposes of this Determination. - 2 The reference to Restricted Practitioner in this Determination includes practitioners undertaking restricted legal practice for the purposes of obtaining the required experience set out in the Act and does not include a reference to an Australian legal practitioner who has a condition placed on their practising certificate by the Legal Practice Board, State Administrative Tribunal or otherwise, requiring them to practise under supervision for disciplinary, medical or other reasons. - 3 The reference to Clerk/Paralegal in this Determination includes a law graduate prior to their admission to practise as an Australian lawyer. - 4 The reference to Counsel in this Determination means a practitioner acting as a barrister other than a Senior Counsel, including, for the purposes of items 10, 11, 17, 22, 25 and 26, a practitioner appearing in court who does not practise in accordance with Supreme Court Practice Direction 10.5. - 5 The reference to Senior Counsel in this Determination means a person within the meaning of item 5 or item 6 of Rule 9 of the Legal Profession Uniform General Rules 2015 (WA).